vsnits/Clapflag/README.md

 Based on classic sieve of eratosthenes, only with simplest operations needed. <br>
 O(sqrt(n)* (log log n) / log n) memory and O(n) complexity
 # C version
-Result depends on hard memory or ssd only!
+Result depends on hard memory or ssd only!<br>
 Up to 2^62 in possible time (ussually about a minute)
 # JS version
 Fast calculations up to 2^60, limited by JS engine memory.<br>